peter-kultan/JsonMovieAgent.bundle/README.md

 }
 ```

 The keys of metadata are movie media file names with suffix.
-All fields in metadata are optional.
+All fields in json file are optional.
+Nut First movie `Memento` has all metadata which can be optained from json file.

 Installation
 -----------
 1. Download the [zipped bundle](https://github.com/peter-kultan/JsonMovieAgent.bundle/archive/refs/heads/main.zip).
 2. Extract it.
-3. rename it to JsonMovieAgent.bundle.
+3. Rename it to JsonMovieAgent.bundle.
 4. Find the [Plex Media data directory](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/).
 5. move the .bundle folder to the Plug-ins directory.
 6. Restart plex server.
-7. You should be able to see JsonMovieAgent in Agents settings and should be able to pick it in Libraries manager settings as movie library json agent.
+7. You should be able to see JsonMovieAgent in Agents settings and should be able to pick it in Libraries manager settings as movie library agent.